cristianvasquez/HES-Agent/readme.md

 # H-Eye agent

-Note: (To try the application without installing EYE server, you can try the Docker version below)
+Note: (To try the application without installing EYE reasoner, you can try the Docker version below)

 ![](hes-client.png?raw=true)